brygotti/lesfraisestagada/analysis.md

 <!-- 4. **Explore the relationship between start/stop countries and back-click rates.** Do certain countries cause players to abandon paths more frequently, and how does this change depending on their position in the navigation sequence? -->

-#### Spotting Dead Ends Through Click Counts and Mean Failure Ratio
+#### Spotting dead ends through click counts and mean failure ratio
 In this part, we sort the countries based on their click count and unique mean failure ratio.
 To calculate the unique failure ratio, we count each occurrence of a country in unfinished paths only once.
 This approach eliminates circular patterns and repeated entries, ensuring a clearer and more accurate representation of how often each country contributes to navigation failures.

 Uh oh, this plot might be biased.
 Not only has the United States received an overwhelmingly high number of clicks, but it also has significantly more outgoing links (16,338) than other countries.
 This likely inflates its visibility and accessibility, making it appear more frequently in player paths.
 Familiarity bias (e.g., cultural or linguistic factors) further skews the data toward countries like the US and UK.